He missed a chance to be the first Black astronaut. Now, at 90, he's going into space

 "The main thing we worry about is the G forces," says Donoviel, director of the Translational Research Institute for Space Health at Baylor College of Medicine.

 And then there's the landing.
-The crew capsule will separate from the booster and come down under a set of parachutes — emitting a last-minute retro thrust to cushion the impact.
+The crew capsule will separate from the booster and come down under a set of parachutes — emitting a last-minute retro thrust to reduce speed to about 2 miles per hour to cushion the impact.
 "It's not even a controlled crash.
 It's a crash," Donoviel says.
 Still, she anticipates no issues.

 No launch date set